Effect of disorder on density of states and conductivity in higher order van Hove singularities in two dimensional bands: Various approximations

 We have made the $\mu$ dependence of the $t$ matrix explicit above.
 Once again, the inverse area weighted momentum sums can be converted into integrals over energy levels weighted by the DOS.
-The integrals take the following form that is releVant for both the full Born (FBA) and self consistent Born (SBA) approximations
+The integrals take the following form that is relevant for both the full Born (FBA) and self-consistent Born (SCBA) approximations

 where $\text{Im} \, z_0^{\pd} \neq 0$ and the density of states is given by

 The integral is evaluated in Appendix~\ref{app:deriv}.
 The final result reads

 In evaluating the above integral, the principal branch is used for the fractional power, i.e $(R e^{i\theta})^{-\nu} = R^{-\nu} e^{-i\nu \theta}$ for $\theta \in (0, 2\pi)$.
 Now for the $t$ matrix, we have $z_0^{\pd} = + i \delta$.
 This implies that